 If your license was revoked due to a DUI offense and you are found driving, you risk county jail time of ten days in the minimum and six months to the maximum.
 The jail term is also in addition to a cash fine ranging between $300 and $1,000 and a mandatory IID installation.

-Finding a Lawyer Near Me
+Finding an Orange County Criminal Lawyer Near Me

 DUI checkpoints are legally allowed in California, and the arrests after that are also legal.
 Most offenses motorists are arrested for are misdemeanors and, if successfully prosecuted, can result in steep penalties.
 Hiring a DUI defense lawyer can help you fight the charges that may come as a result of a DUI checkpoint.
 Your lawyer can challenge various issues around the checkpoint operations as well as apply suitable defense strategies in fighting the charges for you.
 At Darwish Law in Santa Ana, Orange County, we are experienced and passionate in designing your defense.
 Call us at 714-887-4810, and allow us to fight for you.